Skip to main content

 Svetlana C

 The discussion on problem questions and advice on the exam was very helpful; I was very impressed with the facilities.
-The course facilitator is right across the detail, concerned about student welfare and was very helpful.

 Gareth W